QPThree/101d1/201/class-02.md

 ## Loops

 Loops check a condition.
 If the condition evaluates to True, then the loop will continue to cycle.
-If and when the condition evaluate to False, the loop is exited and the code can continue.
+If and when the condition evaluates to False, the loop is exited and the code can continue.

 ### For Loop